-You can do your bit to help protect the Great Barrier Reef Marine Park the next time you’re out in the World Heritage Area.
+You can do your bit to help protect the Great Barrier Reef the next time you’re out in the World Heritage Area.
 Even if you're not a regular Reef visitor, there are things you can do to help Protect your Patch.

 At a time when the Reef is under increasing pressure; illegal fishing is one of its biggest threats - every act of illegal fishing is impacting the Reef.

 You can help protect your patch by reporting poaching or any suspected illegal activity you see.